-Bristol is a city and county in the South West region of England.
-Sandwiched in between the unitary authority areas of South Gloucestershire and North Somerset.
+Bristol is a city and county in South West England, UK.
+Sandwiched in between the unitary authority areas of neighbouring counties South Gloucestershire and North Somerset.
 It is bordered by Gloucestershire to the north, Somerset to the south-west and Wiltshire to the south-east.

 The area has been settled since the Stone Age and there is evidence of Roman and Celtic activity in the region.
 Bristol became a county in its own right in 1373 when county status was granted by King Edward III and since then has played an important role in the history of England.

 The Old Avon County

 Many people are unsure about which county the city is based in, as it is often mistakenly assumed to be located in either Avon, Somerset, or Gloucestershire.
 This confusion stems from the fact that many institutions and public bodies in Bristol continue to use the former county name “Avon” despite its official abolishment in 1996.
 While these counties are distinct from one another, some people still associate with each other them due to their location.

 Examples of institutions that still use the Avon name include the city’s emergency services, such as the Avon Fire and Rescue Service.
 To help address this confusion, it is important to understand the history of Avon and how it came to be abolished in the first place.

 Avon was originally established in 1974 as part of a political reorganization intended to streamline local government structures.
 The formation of this new county was heavily contested by many groups and individuals, including those who believed that its creation would cause significant administrative difficulties.
 Despite these concerns, Avon remained in effect until 1996 when its boundaries were dissolved and replaced by several different counties, including surrounding counties Somerset, Gloucestershire, and Bristol itself.